How to Build a Prediction Market Platform Like Polymarket

 Step 4: Integrate Oracle Networks

 Oracle integration consistently takes longer than development teams anticipate.
 Configure Chainlink data feeds for the event types your platform supports.
-Build a fallback resolution pathway using human arbitration for events that automated feeds cannot cover reliably or objectively.
+Build a fallback resolution pathway using human arbitration for events that automated feeds cannot cover reliably.
+Additionally, test oracle failure scenarios thoroughly in your staging environment to ensure smart contracts handle edge cases gracefully without locking user funds.

 Step 5: Build the Frontend dApp